Customer reporting

 Whether US FATCA, UK FATCA, the EU Mutual Assistance Directive or the OECD Common Reporting Standard - as a result of international efforts to promote tax honesty, the Automatic Exchange of Information in Tax Matters (AEOI/AIA) is gaining acceptance as a global solution.

-With CRS.SUITE, CPB has developed a standardized and flexible solution for compliance with the reporting obligation.
+CPB offers a standardized solution for compliance with FACTA and CRS reporting requirements.

 The CPB ERiC client is our software solution for the technical transmission of ELSTER reports to the data centres of the German tax authorities.
 This includes a procedure-compliant technical validation, enrichment as well as signature, encryption and decryption of the transmission data.